Visit some of Norway's newest and best exhibitions about life along the coast and in the sea!

 Sandviken – the Venice of the North

-The wharfside warehouses that house the Norwegian Fisheries Museum in Sandviken are built on pillars in the sea.
+The wharfside warehouses that house the Norwegian Fisheries Museum in Sandviken are built on wooden foundations in the sea.
 The original canals between the warehouses have been reconstructed to provide a glimpse of what ‘The Venice of the North’ once looked like.
-You can quite simply immerse yourself in the history of fisheries in authentic surroundings!
+Simply immerse yourself in the history of fisheries in authentic surroundings!

 Activities for the whole family

 Visit the museum on a weekday or make an outing of it at the weekend.
 The Norwegian Fisheries Museum has activities for children and adults of all ages, in all kinds of weather!
-The museum is in a beautiful location beside the sea, and is surrounded by Norway’s biggest vintage boat harbour.
+The museum is beautifully located by the fjord, surrounded by Norway’s biggest vintage boat harbour.

 Hire a rowing boat

 The museum has traditional rowing boats for hire for those who want to explore the lovely harbour and immediate area.
 You will be given life jackets, oars and a box containing a signal whistle, map and waterproof bag for mobile phones for the boat trip.
-Please note: There’s every chance of catching saithe and mackerel in the sea right outside the museum.
+If you bring your own equipment there’s every chance of catching saithe and mackerel in the nearby waters.
 Good luck!

 Borrow a kayak

 Borrow one of our kayaks and pick up rubbish in the sea while you enjoy the beautiful scenery from the kayak.
-You can borrow a kayak and pertaining equipment free of charge, and just set off!
-The only condition is that you pick up any rubbish you find.
-You get a bucket and a grabber when you borrow the boat.
+You can borrow a kayak and equipment free of charge, and just set off!
+The only condition is that you pick up any rubbish you find to help us keep the oceans cleanTry your hand as a seafood producer

 You can learn about the production of seafood in our virtual gaming room.
 In Fin City, you produce salmon and other seafood from roe to the finished product.
 The game has been developed for children, but is fun for adults too!
 Each gaming station deals with a link in the seafood production value chain, from hatching to finished product.
 Could you set a new points record?